noadrow/UV_methylation_chip/README.md

 ## horvrath_clock.txt:
   The list of CpG sites in the Horvath clock."

-* NOTE: you'll might want to use unix2dos function before using the bash scripts on windows.
+* NOTE: using unix2dos on bash scripts is recommended for windows users.